 If you have taken the measures described above, just follow the simple steps given below to install the ROM on to your SGS3:

-- Usually, all ROM file come in a zip package.
+- Usually, all ROM file comes in a zip package.
 You must not extract the zip and copy the file as it is to the SD Card of your device by connecting it to PC via USB Cable.
 However, to make sure that the ROM file that you downloaded is complete and not broken, you can extract it.
 A corrupt zip file is never extracted completely.
 If you get an error message, the ROM file is not complete, and you will have to download it again.

 - (Optional) Make sure to copy the GApps zip file (if provided) too to the SD Card of the device.
 It is named like this: “gapps-ics-20120429-signed.zip”.
 If the ROM developer has not suggested to download the GApps, skip this steps.

-- Turn off your device and boot it into CWM Recovery mode: press and hold the Volume Up+Home (Center) keys simultaneously and then press the Power button.
+- Turn off your device and boot it into CWM Recovery mode: press and hold the Volume Up+Home (center) keys simultaneously and then press the Power button.
 Keep the three keys pressed till the StartUp screen with “Samsung Galaxy SIII” logo blinks for two times followed by a screen like this:

 - In CWM Recovery mode, use volume, home and power button to navigate and select an option.
 If you device has CWM Touch Recovery, you can do things either by touching an option, or using the physical buttons.